The Downfalls of Teeth as Tools

 What Can You Do Instead?

 Instead of using your teeth as tools, use the proper tools for the job.
 Keep a small multi-tool or pocketknife on hand for opening packages, and use a bottle opener for bottles.
-If you’re having trouble opening a package, try using scissors instead of your teeth.
-It’s also a good idea to keep dental floss or a toothpick on hand to remove stubborn food particles between your teeth.
+If you’re having trouble opening a package, use scissors instead of your teeth.
+Also, keep dental floss or a toothpick on hand to remove stubborn food particles between your teeth.

-Using your teeth as tools can lead to serious dental problems, including dental damage, TMJ disorder, and the risk of infection.
+Using your teeth as tools can cause serious dental damage, TMJ disorder, and infections.
 Remember to treat your teeth carefully and use the proper tools for the job.
 If you experience any dental pain or damage, contact your dental professional for an evaluation and treatment.
-By taking care of your teeth and avoiding using them as tools, you can help ensure a healthy, beautiful smile for years to come.
+By taking care of your teeth and avoiding using them as tools, you are ensuring you have a healthy smile.